EGI-Federation/documentation/content/en/internal/configuration-database/downtime-registration/_index.md

 ### Viewing downtimes

-There are different pages on which downtimes are listed:
+There are different pages in the Configuration Database where downtimes are
+listed:

 - **Active & Imminent**, linked from the main menu, that allows users to see currently active downtimes and downtimes planned in the coming weeks.